IMF chief economist sees overreaction in markets to oil, China

 Deflationary pressures clearly remain in Europe, Obstfeld said, noting that the European Central Bank has said it stands ready to take further action, such as additional quantitative easing.

-"So we would anticipate that that happens as data comes in," he said.
+"So we would anticipate that happens as data comes in," he said.

 (Reporting by Andy Bruce and William Schomberg; editing by Sarah Young)